-For completion by the individual (named in Part one): Have you ever been known to any Children's Services department as being a risk or potential risk to children?
-YES / NO (if Yes, please provide further information below): Have you been the subject of any disciplinary investigation and/or sanction by any organisation due to concerns about your behaviour towards children?
-YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be processed in connection with recruitment purposes and I understand that an offer of employment may be withdrawn or dismissal may result if information is not disclosed by me and subsequently come to the organisation's attention.
-In accordance with the organisation's procedures if required I agree to provide a valid DBS certificate and consent to the organisation clarifying any information provided on the disclosure with the agencies providing it.
+For completion by the individual (named in Part and) For completion by the individual (named in Part one): Have you ever been known to any Children's Services department as being a risk or potential risk to children?
+YES / NO (if Yes, please provide further information below): Have you been the subject of any disciplinary investigation YES / NO and/or sanction by any organisation due to concerns about your behaviour towards children? (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be proc recruitment purposes and I understand that an offer of withdrawn or dismissal may result if information is not of subsequently come to the organisation's attention. employment may be In accordance with the organisation's procedures if requ valid DBS certificate and consent to the organisation cla provided on the disclosure with the agencies providing i m subsequently

-I agree to inform the organisation within 24 hours if I am subsequently investigated by any agency or organisation in relation to concerns about my behaviour towards children or young people.
-I understand that the infor mation contained on this form, the results of the DBS check and information sup plied by third parties may be supplied by the organisation to other person ons or organisations in circumstances where this is considered necessary to sa afeguard other children.
-Sig nature: Prir nt name: Dat Dat c.
-Clu b Welfare Officer - Patric cia Tatters T h ave seen and shocked the a above responses, if any of the boves above are I have seen and checked the above responses, if any of the boxes above are ticked YES, I have referred this form to England Golf Governance Department tor a risk assessment and a avice.
+check and information supplied by third parties may be supplied by the organisation to other persons or organisations in circumstances where this is

+considered necessary to sa

+Sig nature:

+Prir it name:

+Dat e:

+Clu b Welfare Officer - Patric ia Tatters

+tick e above responses, if any of the boxes above are this form to England Golf Governance Department dvice.

 Sig ned: date: